 Contact: application[AT]gravity.fau.deLocation: Erlangen, Germany

-In autumn 2014, at least one postdoctoral position in the field of quantum physics of the gravitational field, in particular quantum gravity and quantum cosmology, will be available at the Institute for Quantum Gravity (IQG) (Theoretical Physics III) of the Friedrich Alexander University (FAU) Erlangen-Nürnberg, Germany.
-The position is for two years with a possibility of extension for one additional year, depending on funding.
+In autumn 2023, at least one postdoctoral position in one of the fields quantum gravity, theoretical cosmology, quantum gravity phenomenology, theoretical gravitational waves is expected to be available at the Institute for Quantum Gravity (IQG) (Chair for Theoretical Physics III) of the Friedrich Alexander Universitaet Erlangen-Nuernberg (FAU) in Germany.
+The position is for two years with a possibility of extension for one additional year, depending on funding and performance.
 In exceptional cases, a five year contract may be negotiable.
-Salaries depend on seniority and follow the collective wage agreement for scientific employees in Germany (TVOeD).
+Salaries depend on seniority and follow the collective wage agreement for scientific employees in Germany (TV-L).

-Applicants must have a PhD in either physics or mathematics and should have prior research experience in general relativity and quantum field theory and a strong interest in working on aspects of non perturbative and background independent quantum gravity.
-The following list of material should be uploaded in one pdf- or zip file, whose name should include your lastname, using the application form at
+Applicants must have a PhD in either physics or mathematics and should have prior research experience in one or more of the following fields: general relativity, quantum field theory, quantum foundations, theoretical cosmology, theoretical gravitational waves, quantum gravity.
+Applicants should also have a strong interest in working on aspects of non perturbative and background independent quantum gravity.
+The following list of material should be uploaded in one pdf- or zip file, with the applicant’s last name as file name, using the application form at https://www.umfrageonline.com/s/dgretqj

 1. Curriculum vitae.